 Some of the most common toxins in the environment include:

 It’s a good idea to reduce your exposure to toxins in your environment.
-A few ideas include the use of an air purifier, drinking filtered water, stopping the use of cosmetics that contain petrochemicals, avoiding preservatives and additives, stopping the use of harsh cleaning agents and aerosols, and eliminating molds in your home.
+A few ideas include the use of an air purifier, drinking filtered water, stopping the use of cosmetics and related products that contain petrochemicals, avoiding preservatives and additives, stopping the use of harsh cleaning agents and aerosols, and eliminating molds in your home.

 You can also read about how supporting the liver is key to recovering from thyroid disease.
 You’ll find signs and causes of toxic overload, how liver impairment is related to Hashimoto’s, who is most at risk, and so much more.

 9. Boost Thiamine and Boost Your Energy

 Thiamine is essential for energy production and carbohydrate digestion.
 Our bodies need thiamine to make adenosine triphosphate (ATP), which our cells use for energy, and it plays a key role in supporting the nervous system.
 B1 is thought to strengthen the immune system and help our bodies withstand stressful situations.
 But, in order to absorb enough thiamine into our bodies, we also need adequate supplies of B6, B12, and folate.

-11. L-Carnitine for Thyroid Fatigue
+10. L-Carnitine for Thyroid Fatigue

 The results of a recent study regarding L-carnitine supplementation for the management of fatigue in patients with hypothyroidism found that L-carnitine may be useful in alleviating fatigue symptoms in hypothyroid patients, especially in those younger than 50 and those who have hypothyroidism due to a thyroidectomy.